mitchelljustin/pragmatic-lightning/index.md

 To verify a purchase on the server we need to do three things:

-1. Generate a unique ID for each new purchase.
+1. Generate a unique ID for each new purchase and add it to the invoice.
 2. Read settled invoices as they come in and mark their corresponding purchase IDs as completed.
 3. Send report to users who have paid by checking the purchase ID.

-We're going to send the purchase ID as an HTTP header called `X-Purchase-Id`.
-(Once again, there are no set standards yet so we make up our own.)

 To keep it simple we're using [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) for purchase IDs.
 Add the ["uuid"](https://www.npmjs.com/package/uuid) package to your project.